Icefin/42SeoulArchive/circle_4/cpp_module_00-04/readme.md

 - How to inherit other class in cpp
 - What does virtual keyword mean? why we need to use them?
 - What is a virtual inheritance and why we need to use that?
+- vtptr (virtual table ptr) vs vbptr (virtual base ptr)

 #### Cpp_Module_04
 This module is about polymorphism, abstract class and interface.
+- How to use polymorphism in cpp
+- Deep copying in class assign operator or copy constructor
+- Pure virtual function and abstract class
+- What is pure abstract class and why need to use it?
+- Forward declaration for better compile time and dependency